ratatui/ratatui/CONTRIBUTING.md

 ## Pull Requests

 **All** pull requests opened on the original repository have been imported.
-We'll be going through any open PRs in a timely manner, starting with the **smallest bug fixes and REAMDE updates**.
+We'll be going through any open PRs in a timely manner, starting with the **smallest bug fixes and README updates**.
 If you have an open PR make sure to let us know about it on our [discord](https://discord.gg/pMCEU9hNEj) as it helps to know you are still active.

 ## Issues

-We have been unsuccessfull in importing all issues opened on the previous repository.
+We have been unsuccessful in importing all issues opened on the previous repository.
 For that reason, anyone wanting to **work on or discuss** an issue will have to follow the following workflow :

 - Recreate the issue